arcus/education_modules/pandas_transform/pandas_transform.md

 language: en
 narrator: UK English Female
 title: Module Title
-comment:  This is a short, focused description of the module.
+comment:  This is an introduction to tabular data in python using `pandas` DataFrames.
 long_description: This is a longer description, which should be understandable for a lay audience.
 It will print under "Is this module right for me?" in the overview.
 estimated_time: 1 hour